 2022 also marks the 100th birthday of historic steam locomotive Sierra No. 28.
 It was purchased by Sierra Railway in 1922 and weighs an impressive 71 tons.
 It was recently rebuilt in the historic roundhouse at Railtown.
 Years ago it would deliver gravel from the Atlas Quarry in Oakdale to several transfer sites.
 It was also instrumental in delivering materials for the construction of the Don Pedro and New Melones Dams.

 No. 28 will be the main attraction this weekend and provide rides departing from the Jamestown depot at 10:30am, noon, 1:30pm, and 3pm (TSA requirements in place -such as masking).

-Train rides will continue at Railtown through September.
+Train rides will continue at Railtown through October then switch back to winter hours.
 More information can be found here.